zikunz/tp/docs/UserGuide.md

 # easyLog User Guide

-easyLog is a desktop logistic management application optimized for workers of home-based businesses to manage items and orders via a carefully designed Command Line Interface (CLI).
+easyLog is a **desktop logistic management application optimized for workers of home-based businesses to manage items and orders via a carefully designed Command Line Interface** (CLI).
 Primarily, easyLog allows users to add new items and orders, view existing items and orders, remove specific items and orders and clear all existing items and orders in the inventory at ease.
-If a user types fast, easyLog can get logistic management tasks done more easily and faster than traditional Graphical User Interface (GUI) applications.
+If a user types fast, easyLog can get logistic management tasks done more easily and faster than traditional Graphical User Interface (GUI) applications while still having the benefits of GUI.

 - [Quick start](#quick-start)
 - [Features](#features)